 1. Your church sounds a lot less like the Sermon on the Mount and a lot more like the Ten Commandments.
 The popular thing for churches is to proudly display the ten commandments, perhaps even invoke them on a regular basis.
 As applicable as the Ten Commandments were to ancient Israel, we are under a new and better covenant.
 We should be preaching more on the Sermon on the Mount.
 Our churches should be sounding a lot less like “thou shalt nots” (Ten Commandments) and a more like calls of “love for others and sacrifice” (Sermon on the Mount).

 2. Your church is more interested in defending against the outsiders than finding lost sheep.
 The unofficial motto of ancient Israel was “expel the foreigners and defend the borders.”
 Israel was a fortress to be defended against those who would assail it.
 That’s Old Testament thinking.
 New Testament thinking is Luke 15 where Jesus shares the story of a shepherd who left his flock to venture out and find his lost sheep.
 If churches have a defensive posture, trying to protect the flock from those “outside,” that’s Old Testament thinking.
-New Testament thinking is to venture outside the walls of the church to rescue those who are lost.
+New Testament thinking is to venture outside the walls of the church to rescue those who are lost.3.
+Your church is predominately known for its judgement and condemnation rather than its love and mercy.
+Judgment and condemnation was a preferred tactic of Old Testament prophets, but we live under a new covenant, where Jesus said the primary way people would know we are his disciples is by our love for others (John 13:35).
+If your church is known more for judgement than love, it’s a sure sign you might be attending an Old Testament church.

 4. Church is a location rather than a movement.
 Old Testament religion was centered around a location, the temple in Jerusalem.
 Old Testament religion had a building and an address.
 When Jesus told Peter that he was building his “church,” the Greek word ekklesia literally means an assembly, a gathering, a movement.
 Modern church was never meant to be a building or an address but a movement of people.
 If church is more of a location than a movement, that’s Old Testament thinking.